Sohodolls: Viral resurgence, reformation and Uh Oh: 2020-present

 On 16 May 2024, the band released the 4-track EP "Queen of Spades", containing the songs "Queen of Spades", "Mother Wouldn't Like It", and "What Kinda Love".
 The EP also included a radio edit of "Queen of Spades".
+The title track dates back to 2008.

+On 21 June 2024, the band released their song "Napoleon Baby".

+On 16 August 2024, the band released a 6-track EP "Territory of Your Heart", containing the 4 songs from "Queen of Spades" as well as "Napoleon Baby" and one new track, "Territory of Your Heart".

+On 25 October 2024, the band released a 7-track album "Tear You Apart", consisting of the 6 songs from "Queen of Spades" and one new song "Tear You Apart".

+On 29 November 2024, the band released an 8-track album "Thread", consisting of the 7 songs from Queen of Spades" and one new song "Thread", which came with a music video.

+On 31 January 2025, the band released their song "My Religion".

+On 30 May 2025, the band released their song "Last Night Was a Mistake" as well as a lyric video.

+On 17 October 2025, the band released their song "Fix Me", which got a music video.

+On 12 December 2025, the band released a 13-track album "Uh Oh", consisting of the 8 songs from "Thread", as well as "Fix Me', "Last Night Was a Mistake", "My Religion", and the previously released songs "Bad" and "Letter to My Ex".

+On 7 August 2026, the band released "Sin With You", a demo recording from 2008.

 Tour

 As well as having toured the UK seven times the band have also played in Japan, Korea (International Rock Festival at Pusan Beach), Moscow, Los Angeles, Istanbul, Rome, Berlin, Paris, Barcelona, Vienna, Brussels, Hamburg, Madrid, Pisa, Cologne, Oslo, Munich, Weinheim, Frankfurt, Freiburg and have toured widely in the UK, often playing towns off the beaten circuit.
 They have also toured with/supported IAMX, Ladytron, Klaxons, Daft Punk, Vive la Fête, She Wants Revenge, The Magic Numbers, Hanoi Rocks, Apoptygma Berzerk, and Marilyn Manson.

 To promote the release of their debut album Ribbed Music for the Numb Generation, Sohodolls embarked on their biggest tour to date.
 Starting at Hoxton Bar & Grill, London, on 4 September 2007, they headlined 34 venues across the UK.